valhuber/ApiLogicServer/README.md

 * Significantly, you utilize the Python environment from the Docker machine, _eliminating the need to install and configure Python_

-* It's pre-configured for VS Code to use this Python as a [Remote Container](https://github.com/valhuber/ApiLogicServer/wiki/Working-with-IDEs#create-the-project), and includes *launch configurations* for the server and basic wep app, so you basically open the project and proceed.
+* It's pre-configured for VS Code to use this Python as a [Remote Container](https://github.com/valhuber/ApiLogicServer/wiki/Working-with-IDEs#create-the-project), and includes *launch configurations* for the `ApiLogicServer` and the `Basic Web App`, so you basically open the project and proceed.

 > Tip: you may need to install the [`shell` extension](https://stackoverflow.com/questions/30065227/run-open-vscode-from-mac-terminal) into VS Code, so starting it becomes as simple as `code docker_project` (from your **local** terminal window)